by Hiliary Remick, Litigation Consultant

 Perhaps the most troubling possibility is that attorneys and judges cannot be sure when jurors have quietly conducted research or communicated with others about trial events.
 Jurors may be unable to resist the belief that they will be serving justice by getting detailed answers to unanswered questions.
 While juror “tweets” or Facebook messages will become newsworthy in a handful of high profile cases like Senator Fumo’s, it seems likely that most “online” juror mischief might go unnoticed.
 In that case, the Court would simply do nothing at all.

 What’s a Lawyer to Do About It??The trend in favor of juror research and reporting on active cases using new technologies is likely to grow and be difficult to detect.
-What should a lawyer do in response to this trend?
+What should a lawyer do, be they personal injury attorneys or handling any other legal niche, in response to this trend?

 • Ask your trial judge for a specific admonition against Internet use/communication about the trial, and also include an explanation to jurors about why the rule exists and what the consequences of breaking the rule are too.

 • Use Voir Dire questions to educate jurors about why Internet research is not reliable for the case, and encourage jurors to help enforce the rule.

 • In some jurisdictions, jurors can submit questions for a specific witness; watch for clues in answers to such questions which may suggest a juror might be investigating on his own.